teamniteo/handbook/roles/support.md

 There are other scenarios but the general idea is that don't give anything to a user unless properly verified.
 One verification process is asking themm to log into their account then checking the logs for the login event.

-## Using GrooveHQ
+## Using Groove

 ### Canned Replies

-Pre-prepared replies to most common questions are available from the GrooveHQ user interface.
+Pre-prepared replies to most common questions are available from the Groove user interface.
 You can use them and edit them as necessary.
-You can also refer to our [support issues checklist](https://github.com/niteoweb/support/blob/master/EBN/support-issues-checklist.md).
+You can also refer to our [support issues checklist](https://github.com/niteoweb/support/blob/master/EBN/support-tickets.md).

-If you have the need to create a new canned reply, you can do so by clicking Settings in top right corner of GrooveHQ, and then under Ticketing, click Canned Replies.
+If you have the need to create a new canned reply, you can do so by clicking Settings in top right corner of Groove, and then under Ticketing, click Canned Replies.

 ### Submit Statuses